zhumingcheng697/NYU-Dining/README.md

 - Print out all error messages previously thrown after all tests have been completed

+- Email the users a copy of all the previously thrown error messages to the email address the users input

+- Remember and forget whether the users prefer to email themselves error messages and which email address they prefer

 - Print out a list of locations that have passed all tests

 - Print out a list of locations that have passed one part of the tests but failed on the other part